auberginekenobi/protocols/0_Setting_up_your_workstation/README.md

 # Troubleshooting
 - [WSL2 on Windows] `CondaHTTPError: HTTP 000 CONNECTION FAILED for url <https://repo.anaconda.com/pkgs/main/linux-64/current_repodata.json>
 tl;dr close and reopen your shell.` [source](https://stackoverflow.com/questions/67923183/miniconda-on-wsl2-ubuntu-20-04-fails-with-condahttperror-http-000-connection)
-- [Mac OS on Apple silicon architecture] Many pacckages (especially bioconductor) do not yet have builds for apple silicon.
+- [Mac OS on Apple silicon architecture] Many packages (especially bioconductor) do not yet have builds for apple silicon.
 If you get a `PackageNotFoundError` and you're running Apple silicon (use `conda info` to see details of your conda installation; `platform : osx-arm64` indicates Apple silicon), you can run `conda config --env --set subdir osx-64` to force conda to use the older Intel architecture. [source](https://stackoverflow.com/questions/65415996/how-to-specify-the-architecture-or-platform-for-a-new-conda-environment-apple)

 [^1]: [Mac OS] This is the Terminal app.
 [Windows] [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) is your best friend, but mounting drives is difficult.
 [Linux] Bash Shell.